DonUrks/phrest/README.md

 ];
 ```
 Now call [http://localhost/your/path/to/error_codes](http://localhost/your/path/to/error_codes) to see your error codes.
-##### Using your own error codes
+### Using your own error codes
 You can tell phrest what error codes class to use.
-Just provide a service named \Phrest\Application::CONFIG_ERROR_CODES.
+Just provide a service named ```\Phrest\Application::CONFIG_ERROR_CODES```.
 Phrest uses error codes from 0 to 1000.
 To avoid conflicts you should use LAST_PHREST_ERROR_CODE as base for your own error codes.
 ```php
 <?php
 namespace Application;